 - i.
-To find the people's attitudes towards primary schools in Buryansungwe Secondary School in Ibanda. - To find out the methods used for the retention of Buryansungwe Secondary School in Ibanda. - To identify the role of teachers in children's performance in Buryansungwe Secondary School in Ibanda.
+To find the people's attitudes towards Secondary schools in Budondo schools. - ii.
+To find out the methods used for the retention of secondary schools learners. - iii.
+To identify the role of teachers in children's performance in Budondo.